Outplacement: How to Separate the Experts from the Opportunists

 These opportunists do not, however, really understand how career transition fits into the continuum of human capital strategies.
 And their lack of knowledge and expertise can have disastrous consequences.

-In short, outplacement that meets high standards can be a win-win for both individual and organization.
+In short, outplacement that meets high standards can be a win-win for both individual and organisation.

 When managed poorly, however, there is no limit to the damage it can do to all involved.